 top of page

-• Haematinics are a group of medicines used to treat and prevent anemia, a condition characterized by a lack of healthy red blood cells or hemoglobin in the blood.
+• Haematinics are medicines used to treat and prevent anemia, a condition marked by a deficiency of healthy red blood cells or hemoglobin.

-• Hemoglobin is crucial for transporting oxygen throughout the body, and its deficiency can lead to symptoms like fatigue, weakness, shortness of breath, and dizziness.
+• Hemoglobin is essential for oxygen transport in the body, and its deficiency can result in symptoms such as fatigue, weakness, shortness of breath, and dizziness.

-• Haematinics work by providing the essential nutrients required for the production of red blood cells and hemoglobin.
+• Haematinics provide the necessary nutrients for the production of red blood cells and hemoglobin.

 Key Components of Haematinics:

-1. Iron: Vital for hemoglobin.
-Deficiency common in women and children.
-Supplements taken orally or IV.
+• Deficiency is common in women and children.

 Mechanism of Action: